-This warm fall farro salad features chewy grains, sautéed carrots, cranberries, and herbs.
-Works as a vegan main course or holiday side dish.
+This warm fall farro salad features chewy grains, sautéed carrots, white beans, cranberries, and herbs.
+Works as a vegan main course or holiday side dish!

-Since I don’t cook turkey anymore, I’ve become a big fan of whole grains as part of the Thanksgiving meal.
-They’re not meant to replace turkey obviously, but something chewy-textured is a must for a plant-based feast and whole grains fit the bill perfectly.
+Since I don’t cook turkey for Thanksgiving anymore, I’ve become a big fan of whole grains as part of the holiday meal.
+They’re not meant to replace turkey, obviously, but something chewy-textured is a must for a plant-based feast and whole grains fit the bill perfectly.

-Enter this fall farro salad, which I designed specifically for T-giving.
-It has the familiar flavors we’ve come to expect for the holiday – cranberries, root vegetables – in an easy grain salad format that can be served warm or at room temp.
+Enter this fall farro salad, which I designed specifically for Thanksgiving.
+It has the familiar seasonal flavors we expect for the holiday – celery, cranberries, root vegetables – in an easy grain salad format that can be served warm or at room temperature.

 Why You Should Make This Fall Farro Salad